eraofchaos/eraofchaos.github.io/units/Spartan Warriors.md

 ---
 title: "Spartan Warriors"
 permalink: /units/Spartan Warriors/
-excerpt: "Warriors of Thermopylae, this is where we make our final stand against our invaders.
+excerpt: "Units Warriors of Thermopylae, this is where we make our final stand against our invaders.
 For Sparta!"
 unitID: 9702
 last_modified_at: 2020-12-01
 lang: en